rcruces/MRI_analytic_tools/Freesurfer_preprocessing/README.md

 # Guideline for FreSurfer Preprocessing
-## Step 1: T1 Volumes Ordering & Quality Check
+## Step 1: T1 Ordering & Quality Check
 ### **1.1.** T1 Management
    1. Each T1 image should have an identifier, for example; `T1_001.nii.gz`.
    1. Create a new directory on your local computer where all the images will be placed.